Five people in military uniforms lying on grass in a circle, with their heads close together.

 Financial Aid

-Tailored financial support to meet each soldier's specific
+Tailored financial support to meet the personal needs of each soldier.

 • "I come from a Haredi family, the connection with the family was severed.
 I was drafted at the age of 19, and I needed a place that would be a home for me beyond the base and the apartment where I lived.
 Michael Levin (sic) was that home for me - a place where I know I can receive mental and emotional support, where they understand me, because not everyone in the army can.
 Here, there are people who experience what I'm going through, there are people I can talk to and people who will understand me."